 To get the most out of this post, though, you really need to open the links, at least the first one that says, “click HERE.”
 Perhaps it’ll seem like a bother and take a little longer than usual but I promise the interactive exercise will be worth the effort.

 Fellow art director Steve Saley turned me onto a terrific three-minute film called The Porcelain Unicorn.
-The film is the brainchild of American director and producer, , the winner of the Tell It Your Way short film contest sponsored by Philips.
+The film is the brainchild of American director and producer, , the winner of the sponsored by Philips.
 To watch this wonderful film, click HERE.
 I’ll see you again in a few minutes.
 No, don’t worry about me, I’ll wait.

 Not exactly.